lukeed/cloudflare-docs/content/pages/how-to/npm-private-registry.md

 ## Custom registry endpoints

-When multiple registries are in use, a project will need to define its own root-level [`.npmrc`](https://docs.npmjs.com/cli/v7/configuring-npm/npmrc) configuration file.
+When multiple registries are in use, a project will need to define its own root-level [`.npmrc`](https://docs.npmjs.com/cli/v7/configuring-npm/npmrc) configuration file\.
 An example `.npmrc` file may look like this:

 ```txt
 @foobar:registry=https://npm.pkg.github.com